joe-legg/miniHDL/README.md

 ### !
 WARNING !
 This is my first compiler so expect to find lots of bugs and badly written code.
 Also, it is incomplete.
-I am currently working on a rewrite.
+I am currently working on a rewrite with more features.

 ## Compiling
 To compile miniHDL from source you will need the following programs.